MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/author/admin/_index.md

 <!--
 TODO:

+- sit upstairs from now on for more focus
 - 1 LI message a day
 - 1 application a day
 - 1 DS video every 3 days
-- Cracking the Coding Interview
+- Cracking the Coding Interview, put solutions on GitHub
+- DS Projects for my GitHub
+-

 -->